 - Present the card as a valid secondary ID for both private and public transactions.

-Before you proceed with your application, make sure that you meet the eligibility criteria and requirements for owning a Pag-IBIG Loyalty Card.
+Before you proceed with your application, make sure that you meet the eligibility criteria and requirements for owning a Pag-IBIG Loyalty Card or ID.

 You may apply for a Pag-IBIG Loyalty Card as long as you meet the following criteria: